Adam Bothwell: Family

-Bothwell's House
+Bothwell's houses

 Adam Bothwell's house still exists, north of the Royal Mile in Edinburgh's Old Town, accessed from Advocates Close to its east.
 The property is a category A listed building.

+Adam Bothwell had a house at Birsay in Orkney, which he called the "place of Birsay".
+In December 1560, it was taken and occupied by Henry Sinclair of Strom, an Orkney landowner and a son of Edward Sinclair, the Sheriff of Orkney.
+His main residence at Kirkwall was the Bishop's Palace, which he called "The Yards".